WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 headers early in the format, which an attacker could use to cause these plugins to sniff a bad content type.

-To avoid vulnerabilities, servers are advised to always include the `X-Content-Type-Options: nosniff` response header field ({{FETCH}}), to only serve an `application/webbundle` resource from a domain if it would also be safe for that domain to serve the bundle's content directly, and to follow at least one of the following strategies:
+To avoid vulnerabilities, in addition to the response header requirements in
+{{serving-constraints}}, servers are advised to only serve an `application/webbundle` resource from a domain if it would also be safe for that domain to serve the bundle's content directly, and to follow at least one of the following strategies:

 1. Only serve bundles from dedicated domains that don't have access to sensitive cookies or user storage.